 That final was remembered as “Matthews Final”.
 Lacking twenty minutes, Blackpool trailed 1-3, It was then that Sir Stanley pulled three geniuses in assistance, for the Blackpool end up winning the game 4-3.
 The victim of that historic event was the Bolton Wanderers.
 Wembley place.

 Stanley Matthews was not only the longest-serving player who is remembered in football history, but he achieved in his long career never be booked.
-It was the first winner of the Golden Ball, with 41 years, example being a whole.
+It was the first winner of the Golden Ball, con 41 years, example being a whole.
 He played for England since 1934 until 1956, pulverizing records.
-He participated in the World 1950 in Brazil.
+He participated in the World Cup 1950 in Brazil.

 Two months later, he 28 April this year, he retired arguing very British humor: “Perhaps I was somewhat premature withdrawal”.
 With that same mood, He invited to dinner after his retirement to a group of journalists who predicted that his career would not last long.

 When they sat down at the table, Recalling cuts found these words.
 Fair 35 years after being knighted, he 23 of February of 2000, at the dawn of the new century, He died in hospital in Newcastle, to the 85 years and sleeping, as he liked.